openframeworks/ofBook/chapters/game_design/chapter.md

 ###Player movement

 Great!
-Let’s move onto our player.
+Let's move onto our player.
 Our player’s class looks like this:

 ```cpp
 class Player {